pontius-varo/negrev-domain/README.md

 This website is used to host portions of my portfolio, along with a couple of essays that I have written concerning philosophy, history, and theology.

-Will use Sass + regular HTML to put it together.
+Will use CSS, Javascript, HTML, and Bootstrap.

 #===================#